Sushil Kumar: 2010 Commonwealth Games, Delhi

 Kumar won gold medal at the 2010 Commonwealth Games held in Delhi on 10 October 2010.
 He beat Heinrich Barnes 7–0 in the finals in the 66 kg freestyle wrestling category.
 The bout was stopped by the referee in the second round.
 Earlier, in the semifinals, Kumar defeated Famara Jarjou 3–0 within 9 seconds.
-In the quarterfinals, Kumar defeated Muhammad Salman 10–0 in 46 seconds.
+In the quarterfinals, Kumar defeated Pakistani opponent Muhammad Salman 10–0 in 46 seconds.

 2012 London Olympics

 Kumar won a silver medal after losing the final to Tatsuhiro Yonemitsu.

 Earlier, he had entered the final amid some controversy by beating Kazakhastan's Akzhurek Tanatarov in the semifinal.
-The Kazakh athlete claimed that Kumar had bitten his ear, which was denied by the latter.
+The Kazakh athlete claimed Kumar had bitten his ear, which was denied by the latter.

 Kumar was the Olympic flag bearer for India at the opening ceremony.
-This win made him the first Indian to win 2 individual Olympic Medals since India's Independence.
+This win made him the first Indian to win 2 individual Olympic medals since India's independence.